This chapter describes how to tune the Windows Server operating system to ensure that Oracle Database is running in the best possible environment.

-Note:For the sake of brevity, this discussion uses the collective term Windows Server when a statement applies to all supported Windows operating systems.
+Note:For the sake of brevity, this discussion uses the collective term Windows Server when a statement applies to Windows 2000 Server and Windows Server 2003 operating systems.

 Windows Server operating systems offer considerably fewer tuning adjustments than UNIX.
 This difference constrains systems administrators when they try to optimize Windows Server performance, but it also makes Windows Server easier to use.

 There are still ways, however, to make Windows Server a better application server environment for Oracle Database.
 Most of the operating system specific procedures described in this chapter enable Oracle Database to reserve more system resources, such as CPU, memory, and disk I/O.